-The aforementioned professional lay women function in isolation, a phenomenon that is also seen in the Black church including Haitian churches.
-Nobody talks with each other.
+The aforementioned professional lay women function in isolation, a phenomenon that is also seen in the Black church including Haitian churches - lack of communication among ministers.
 This "island" style of ministering makes it impossible to serve brethren of African descent.
 It also hinders a professional structure as women to articulate an immigrant female or womanist theology.
-It's unfortunate because if these Black women with formal ministerial/theological formation communicate and put their talents together, they could do marvel in the community and also contribute to the theological/ministerial discourse as Black women in the diaspora.
+It's unfortunate, because if these Black women with formal ministerial/theological formation would communicate and put their talents together, they could do marvel in the community and contribute to the theological/ministerial discourse as Black immigrant women in the diaspora. - Nekita Lamour, M.Ed., MTS- Originally written Summer 2016, updated December 2021 & April 2025